-The Department of Revenue has submitted a new proposed rule to the Iowa Legislature, available for public comment through December 8, 2020.
-See notice below for details:
+The Iowa Department of Revenue has submitted new proposed rules to the Iowa Legislature, available for public comment through September 28, 2021.
+See individual notices below for details.

 This proposed rule making updates the Department’s rules that dictate the order in which Iowa income and franchise tax credits must be deducted by Iowa taxpayers.
 The amendments strike from the deduction list recently repealed tax credits, add newly enacted tax credits, and update certain tax credits.
 These amendments change the order of deduction for the alternative minimum tax credit in tax year 2021 for corporations and financial institutions, and in tax year 2023 for individuals, because that is the final tax year that credit may be claimed for those tax types, so the carryforward period is reduced to zero.
 These amendments also provide for the order in which tax credits carried forward from a previous tax year must be deducted.
 Finally, this rule making proposes a rule regarding order of deduction for tax credits claimed under the Iowa franchise tax.

 - Nonresident and Part-Year Resident Income Tax Credit

 This proposed rule making relates to the Iowa individual income tax credit used to apportion a nonresident’s or part-year resident’s income among Iowa and other jurisdictions.
 The primary objective of the amendments is to modify the Iowa income percentage used to calculate the credit so that the percentage is computed to the nearest ten-thousandth of a percent for tax years beginning on or after January 1, 2022.
 The amendments also make a number of changes to improve clarity and readability of the rules, updating or removing outdated language or outdated year or form references.